Clinician information

 Carrier screening can still be offered in early pregnancy, although options will be more limited and time-sensitive.

-The recommended screening pathway is to test the female partner first, followed by the male partner if the female is identified as a carrier for CF or SMA.
+Recommended screening pathway (standard panel): Test the female partner first, followed by the male partner if the female is identified as a carrier for CF or SMA.

 • >99.9% of cystic fibrosis carriers